 Eden real estate is some of the most expensive in Wisconsin, although Eden house values don't compare to the most expensive real estate in the U.S.

-Overall, Eden’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Eden’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The people who call Eden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eden residents report their race to be White, followed by Asian.
-Important ancestries of people in Eden include German, Irish, Polish, English, and French.
+Important ancestries of people in Eden include German, Irish, Polish, Italian, and English.

 The most common language spoken in Eden is English.
 Other important languages spoken here include Polish and Spanish.